YiweiShen/pulse-app/README.md

 ### 📌 To Do

-- Add a Homebrew tap for easier installation and automatic updates on macOS.
 - Implement a native window menu using the [Tauri window menu feature](https://v2.tauri.app/learn/window-menu/).
 - Extend support to other operating systems, including Windows and Linux, for broader compatibility.
 - Integrate support for more email services such as Outlook, Yahoo, and others.